selvaece25/cleanCode/README.md

 5. Replace magic numbers with named constants.
 6. Avoid encodings.
 Don't append prefixes or type information.

+#### Naming Integers : One of the most used categories of integer variables is a count or number of something
+For example: numberOfFailures or failureCount

+ I always add a unit description at the end of the variable name.
+For example, instead of tooltipShowDelay, I use tooltipShowDelayInMillis or even better **tooltipShowDelayInMillisecs**

+#### Naming Floating-Point Numbers
+If the unit of a variable is not clear, I add a unit description at the end of the variable name, like widthInCentimeters, rainFallAmountInInchesPerHour, angleInDegrees, failurePercent, or failureRatio.

+#### Naming Booleans: Boolean variables can have only one of two values: true or false
+I name boolean variables using patterns: isSomething, hasSomething, doesSomething, didSomething, shouldDoSomething or willDoSomething.
+For example: isDisabled, hasErrors, allowsWhitespace, didUpdate, shouldUpdate, willUpdate

+#### Naming Arrays, Lists, and Sets: When naming arrays, lists, or sets, I always use a plural form of a noun, like customers, errors, or tasks.

+#### Naming Strings:
+Strings are very common and many entities are intrinsically strings, like name, title, city, or country.
+Sometimes when I need to store numerical data in strings, I want to tell the code reader clearly that it is a question about a number in string format and I use a variable name like <someValue>String or <someValue>AsString.

+For example: **yearAsString**

+#### Naming Pairs and Tuples
+I name a pair using the pattern variable1AndVariable2

+For example:
+const heightAndWidthInCentimeters: [number, number] = [100, 200]
+const heightWidthAndDepthInCentimeters: [number, number, number] = [100, 200, 40]
+const [heightInCentimeters,,depthInCentimeters] = heightWidthAndDepthInCentimeters

+#### Naming Objects :
+You can also freely decorate the object’s name with an adjective.
+For example: completedTask
+If possible, I try to avoid using object variable names that can be confused with a variable name for a string or a number.
+For example, instead of naming objects value or name, I use valueObject or nameObject.

+For example: const { nameObject } = getPersonById(1234);

+#### Naming Index on Loop:
+I don’t use loop iterator variable names like i or k.
+Rather I use the variable name index or <something>Index.
+For example: userIndex

+#### File Name:
+The file name must be all lower case.
+It may include dashes(-) or underscores(_) but no other punctuation allowed.
+File encoding type must be UTF-8.

+#### Package Name:
+Package names are all lowerCamelCase.
+example: com.nodeSimplified.exampleCode.

+#### Class Name:
+Class names, interface names, typedef, and record names are all UpperCamelCase.
+These names are always nouns or noun phrases.
+example: ImmutableList.

 ## Functions rules
 1. Small.
 2. Do one thing.